 Containers of spent parts cleaner solvent are poured into the dumpster where the spent parts cleaner solvent is pumped, without storage, by aboveground piping to the spent mineral spirits storage tank.
-The dumpster is constructed of carbon steel and has secondary containment in the form of four metal pans, three of which are as diagrammed in Exhibits D2-1 and D2-2 of the approved permit application.
-The containment capacity of these pans is 438-gallons.
+The dumpster is constructed of carbon steel and has secondary containment in the form of two metal pans which are as diagrammed in Exhibits D2-1 and D2-2 of the approved permit application.
+The containment capacity of these pans is 201-gallons.